jstet/data4good.work/README.md

 The content of data4good.work is managed with static files that are part of the folder `src/lib/data/organizations`.

+### Edit Organization

+1. To edit an organizations, first complete the dev setup described above and depending on your access rights fork this repo or create a branch.

+2. Then go to the corresponding foler and make the change.

+3. After making your changes, test them with `npm run dev` and open a PR that one of the admins will review and merge.

+### Add Organization

 1. To add organizations, first complete the dev setup described above and depending on your access rights fork this repo or create a branch.

-2. Then you can either add files manually, or run a script:
+2. Then you can either add files manually (simply copy an exising file and adjust the values), or run a script that will prompt you to provide necessary data and create the file automatically:

     ```
     node scripts/add_org.js
     ```

-3. After adding organizations, open a PR that one of the admins will review and merge.
+3. After adding organizations, test your changes with `npm run dev` and open a PR that one of the admins will review and merge.